The Instagram Game Vol.1

 We get over 1,000 unique visitors to our website every single day, and that immediately translates to more members of our community!

 And that same applies to you.
-You need to optimise your website to search terms that best describe you and you need to hire SEO consultants who can work on your site and bring it to the top.
+You need to optimize your website to search terms that best describe you and you need to hire SEO consultants who can work on your site and bring it to the top.

-A word of advice so that you’re prepared – SEO is game of patience.
+A word of advice so that you’re prepared – SEO is a game of patience.
 You cannot reach #1 for your terms in a few weeks.
 You’re probably going to have to work on it for 6 to 12 months if not more and it does require a decent amount of investment.

 Back to the point – imagine what would have 1000 unique super targeted visitors to your website do to your brand and your Instagram?